kubernetes/enhancements/keps/sig-network/3705-cloud-node-ips/README.md

-three IPv4 IPs as the node IP (`--node-ip 10.0.0.1`, `--node-ip 10.0.0.2`, `--node-ip 192.168.0.1`); a dual-stack IPv4-primary cluster with any combination of the IPv4 and IPv6 IPs (`--node-ip 10.0.0.2,fd00::2`, etc); a dual-stack IPv6-primary cluster with any combination of IPs (`--node-ip fd00::1,192.168.0.1`, etc); or an IPv6 single-stack cluster using the _first_ IPv6 IP (`--node-ip IPv6`).
+three IPv4 IPs as the node IP (`--node-ip 10.0.0.1`, `--node-ip 10.0.0.2`, `--node-ip 192.168.0.1`); a dual-stack IPv4-primary cluster with any combination of the IPv4 and IPv6 IPs (`--node-ip 10.0.0.2,fd00::2`, etc); or a dual-stack IPv6-primary cluster with any combination of IPs (`--node-ip fd00::1,192.168.0.1`, etc).

-But there is no way to get a single-stack IPv6 cluster using the second IPv6 IP, because passing `--node-ip fd00::2` results in a _dual-stack_ cluster, because the current, backward-compatible semantics of single-valued `--node-ip` values means that the IPv4 `ExternalIP` will be preserved.
+But there is no way to get a single-stack IPv6 cluster, because passing `--node-ip fd00::1` results in a _dual-stack_ cluster, because the current, backward-compatible semantics of single-valued `--node-ip` values means that the IPv4 `ExternalIP` will be preserved.

-There are various ways this might be fixed (assuming we want to fix it), but we might decide that the best way is something incompatible with (or redundant with) the proposal above.
-Given that there is already an UNRESOLVED section about the behavior of the `"IPv4"` and `"IPv6"` literals anyway, I have decided to ignore them for the (first?) alpha release, and implement _only_ the "two specific IPs" behavior for now (since it is more straightforward, and already implemented for non-cloud-provider clusters anyway).

-Likewise, if we decide that the best way forward is to deprecate `--node-ip` in favor of a new `--node-ips` option with better semantics, then we might also have different ideas about the best way to move forward with changing the annotation name (and semantics), so I am ignoring the "new annotation" part of the KEP for now as well.

-<<[UNRESOLVED]>>

-Figure out the plan.

-<<[/UNRESOLVED]>>

 ### Test Plan